keboola/connection-docs/templates/interactive-kpi-reporting/interactive-kpi-reporting.md

 ---
-title: Interactive KPI Reporting
+title: E-comm KPI Dashboard
-permalink: /templates/interactive-kpi-reporting/
+permalink: /templates/ecomm-kpi-dashboard
 ---

 * TOC
 {:toc}

-Utilizing Interactive KPI Reports powered by Shopify data provides a comprehensive **overview of critical financial metrics**, including turnover, orders, and customer data.
+Utilizing E-comm KPI Dashboard powered by Shopify data provides a comprehensive **overview of critical financial metrics**, including turnover, orders, and customer data.
 These insights are presented through a **pre-defined data app dashboard** equipped with a date filter for your convenience.

 The dashboards display a comparison between planned numbers and the actual situation.
 Moreover, the data app facilitates effortless parameter sharing,